Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - `AxiomHeadless` is working as a command-driven headless runtime prototype
 - `ISessionTransport` now formalizes the engine-facing remote boundary
 - `AxiomRemoteViewportDevClient` remains available as a transport debug harness
-- `AxiomRemoteViewportServer` now proves browser-driven remote viewport control against the same authoritative session seam
+- `AxiomRemoteViewportServer` now proves browser-driven remote viewport control against the same authoritative session seam over a native macOS WebRTC plus H.264 path
-- the current WebSocket plus JPEG transport is still visibly choppy and should not be treated as the endpoint architecture
+- the temporary JPEG path now exists primarily for diagnostics and fallback access rather than as the primary streamed viewport path
-- encoded video packet publication and macOS H.264 encode now exist as additive seams beside the temporary JPEG browser path
+- encoded video packet publication and macOS H.264 encode now exist as part of the active browser viewport path rather than only as additive diagnostics seams
-- WebRTC/H.264 transport and the broader browser editor shell are now the highest-priority remaining items in the remote viewport slice
+- WebRTC sender/playout latency tuning and the broader browser editor shell are now the highest-priority remaining items in the remote viewport slice

 ### Phase 1: Remote Viewport Foundation
 - support headless or offscreen rendering